Cucurbita maxima X Cucurbita moschata

 Cultivation: Prepare fertile, well-drained soil.
-Sow seeds in late spring/early summer after last frost in a warm, sunny location.
-Seeds will rot if soil is too wet or cold.
-Hill planting: Form soil into a 1' diameter mound 3-4" tall.
-Space mounds 4-6' apart.
+Sow seeds in spring/summer after last frost in a warm, sunny location.
+Hill planting: Form soil into a 1-ft. diameter mound 3-4" tall.
+Space mounds 5-10' apart.
 On each mound plant 1-2 seeds.
 Row planting: See spacing info in chart.
 Keep soil moist.
 Fertilize as needed.
 Hand pollination may be necessary.
 The vine can be trained to climb a vertical support for better air circulation and ease of harvest or left to sprawl on the ground.
 After harvest, winter squash should be left in the sun for a few days to cure before storing.

 Please note: Maturity, adaptability and disease tolerance may differ under your specific climate and/or growing conditions.